 Follow the rule of one-third.
 Meaning 1/3 of the time you posts is about your content, talk about yourself and self-promote your product and services.
 The second one-third of the time is for your followers where you thank someone, comment, link back, answer a question, retweet and give a shout-out and 1/3 of your time is developing an engaged community, at specific users which is your targeted customer and community.

 3. Original Content

 Content should be based on your objective and written with your audience in mind.
 Again, if it is to increase sales, then develop contests, exclusive promotions on your feed and anything that will help you stand apart, say offer dedicated hours where you will be online to answer any question.

 Remember, you need to build the relationship to sell your wares.
 Social Media is about building your community building not straight selling.

-It is also best to post different content in different platforms.
+It is also best to post different content on different platforms.
 Especially if you have the same followers on different platforms, you will need to add more creative and distinct content per platform.
-To help you out you can hire a writer to write posts and organize your tweets and posts.
+To help you out you can hire a writer to write posts and organise your tweets and posts.